 Rural Restaurant Healthy Options Program

-- Need: Obesity has become a widespread health epidemic in the United States, especially in rural areas.
-Due to small profit margins and the fear of customer loss, small owner-operated rural restaurants are hesitant to make health-conscious changes to their menus.
+- Need: Obesity is a widespread epidemic in the United States, especially in rural areas.
+Due to small profit margins and fear of losing customers, small owner-operated rural restaurants hesitate to make health-conscious changes to their menus.

 - Intervention: The Healthy Options Program offered an economical and low-maintenance program for owner-operated restaurants in Iowa to increase awareness of already existing healthy menu options and substitutions.

-- Results: Restaurants received positive community feedback and experienced no financial loss.
-Customers noticed and appreciated the healthy option reminders, and ordering behavior was impacted in a healthy way.
+- Results: Restaurants received positive feedback and experienced no financial loss.
+Customers noticed and appreciated the healthy option reminders, and ordering behavior improved.

-In an effort to raise awareness of obesity and healthier lifestyle choices, the University of Iowa Prevention Research Center for Rural Health implemented a Healthy Options Program in small owner-operated rural restaurants in Iowa.
+To raise awareness of obesity and encourage healthier lifestyle choices, the University of Iowa Prevention Research Center for Rural Health implemented a Healthy Options Program in small owner-operated rural restaurants in Iowa.
 This low-maintenance program provided an easy and cost-effective way of increasing awareness of already existing healthy menu options through table signs and posters.
 The feedback received was positive, as customers appreciated the display of healthy alternatives.

-The participating restaurants allowed table signs to be placed and optional window signs to be displayed.
-A press release template was available to add in local newspapers.
+Participating restaurants allowed table signs to be placed and optional window signs to be displayed.
+A press release template was available for local newspapers.